oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/ai-services/speech/README.md

 The speech service extension provisions a single compartment under the production project area.

-OneOE Landing Zones defines multiple instances of platform compartment.
+One-OE Landing Zones defines multiple instances of platform compartment.
 Platform comparment is created **for each environement**, and **one shared** platform for resources spanning multiple environments.

 Using this extension requires choosing the right platform for the use cases.
 Extension can be modified to provision multiple instances of the delpoyment.
 For customizations see the full [compartment resource documentation](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-iam/tree/main/compartments).